buildcities/build_components_packages/readme.md

 ## Features

 - A comprehensive library of UI components
-- Easy integration with the BuildCities app
+- Easy integration with the BuildCities app and any other app
 - Well-documented components with usage examples
 - Public Storybook explorer for component documentation and examples